hffriman/The-Metronome-of-Dissonance/README.md

     </li>
   <li>When encountering so-called Shadow Traps, the following things happen:
     <ul>
       <li>You will hear a low buzz sound.
-Press Space immediately in order to survive the trap.</li>
+Press Space immediately in order to survive the trap</li>
-      <li>If you are not quick enough, you will be destroyed by the trap and respawn to the previous crossroads.
+      <li>If you are not quick enough, you will be destroyed by the trap and respawn to the previous crossroads
     </ul> <br>
     <div align="center">
       <img src="./kuva-230423-6.png" alt="Another screenshot for the Stage 1: the red capsule (representing the player) is standing in the turquise box, which represents the trigger of the Shadow Trap" width="70%" height="70%"> <br>